gettek/terraform-azurerm-policy-as-code/README.md

 ### Error: Invalid for_each argument

-You may sometimes experience plan/apply issues when running an initial deployment of the `set_assignment` module.
+You may experience plan/apply issues when running an initial deployment of the `set_assignment` module.
 To prevent this, set the flag `-var "skip_remediation=true"` and omit for consecutive builds.